Westlake Park (Seattle): Park planning and construction

 The current park and mall were proposed by the Central Association (now Downtown Seattle Association) in 1968; they took 20 years to come to fruition.
 Multiple lawsuits were filed throughout this time and continued after the park's opening in October 1988.
 The project was marred by a design flaw, the so-called "Nightmare on Pine Street", that resulted in cracked granite pavers along Pine Street and into the intersection with Fourth Avenue.
 The city sued the designer and won an out-of-court settlement of $515,000, enough to cover the $472,000 repair and nearly equal to the cost of the original installation.
 Repairs began in June 1989.

 After the pavers were repaired and the Downtown Seattle Transit Tunnel was completed in 1990, Seattle City Council decided to keep Pine Street closed to through traffic, making it effectively part of the park, and tying the park to the open area on the south side of the mall.
 However, Seattle citizens voted in 1995 to reopen the street, as part of a deal under which Nordstrom took over the flagship store of the former Frederick & Nelson department store chain, a city landmark half a block from the park.
 In the mid-1990s Westlake Park was the site of a string of guerrilla art pranks led by Jason Sprinkle and the Fabricators of the Attachment, culminating in an infamous bomb scare incident that closed off several downtown blocks.

 Adjacent to the southernmost portion of the park is the Seaboard Building, another designated Seattle landmark.
 This 1909 headquarters of the Northern Bank & Trust Co. was one of the first major commercial buildings this far north in the downtown area.
 The ground floor is commercial space, Floors 2 through 6 are offices, and Floors 7 through the 11th floor penthouse are now Condominium apartments.
 Diagonally across from the park at 4th and Pine, until its closure in February 2020, was a Macy's department store—another designated landmark building, having once been the flagship store of The Bon Marché chain.

+A children's playground was added to he park in 2013.
+Management of Westlake Park and Occidental Park in Pioneer Square was transferred to the Downtown Seattle Association in 2015 with the goal of activating the spaces.
+Several pieces of furniture, chess boards, ping pong tables, and other amenities were added to Westlake.
+Westlake Park was closed in October 2025 to undergo a significant renovation in time for the 2026 FIFA World Cup, scheduled to begin in June.
+The $4 million project included the removal of the fountain and arch, installation of traffic bollards and other protection against vehicular crashes, and new landscaping.
+The removal of the arch, where speeches were traditionally held, was criticized as an attempt to limit protests at the park; other structures, including pieces of artwork, were also removed amid allegations of an incomplete public comment process.
+Westlake Park reopened on May 28, 2026, and was the host of World Cup watch parties for several weeks.